vetux/xng/README.md

 - Run "Limit Total" in weight paint mode to ensure that there is no more than 4 bones per vertex.

 ### PBR Shading
-Because I do not have or know anyone with a math degree I am dependent on tutorials for the lighting calculations.
+Because I do not have or know anyone with a math degree I am dependent on tutorials and llms for the lighting calculations.

 I would welcome any math geniuses to help me out once the engine has reached a more stable state.